Today's Saturday • 10 mins read

 - Grit is our ability to hold on in difficult times.
 Resilience is our capacity to bounce back after failing while fighting a tough time.

-- The truth is, we will always have valid reasons to be sad, since that is how life works.
-But if we focus too much on the negatives of a difficult situation, it can trigger more misery, like pessimism and insomnia.
+- The truth is, we will always have valid reasons to be sad and feel negative; that’s how life works.
+But if we continue to focus excessively on the negatives of a difficult situation, it can trigger more misery, like pessimism and insomnia.

 - Instead, nurturing a positive outlook during difficulties and uncertainties can help us handle them better and make the present happier.